MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 port and scheme with "_", then concatenating them with the host, resulting in a domain name like "_443._https.www.example.com.".

+The IANA DNS Underscore Global Scoped Entry Registry
+{{!Attrleaf=I-D.ietf-dnsop-attrleaf}} MUST have an entry under the ALTSVC RRType for this scheme.
+The scheme SHOULD have an entry in the IANA URI Schemes Registry {{!RFC7595}}.
+The scheme SHOULD be one for which Alt-Svc is defined (currently "http" or "https").

 The RDATA portion of an ALTSVC resource record contains an Alt-Svc Field Value, exactly as defined in Section 4 of {{!AltSvc}}.